-Note, if you are convicted of a new offense after obtaining a record suspension, this may reactivate the CPIC database to include the separated information.
+Note if you are convicted of a new offence after obtaining a record suspension, this may reactivate the CPIC database to include the separated information.

 Be advised that a Record Suspension does not erase the fact that you have ever been convicted of a crime.
-Record of your convictions will still exist however they will not appear in and be kept separate from other criminal records.
+Records of your convictions will still exist; however, they will not appear in and be kept separate from other criminal records.

 Things to Know about Applying for A Record Suspension

-Note, if you do re-offend after you have received your record suspension, your previous offenses may return to appearing in normal criminal searches.
+Note, if you do re-offend after you have received your record suspension, your previous offences may return to appearing in normal criminal searches.